Johor Premium Outlets: History

 In November 2013, it completed JPO Phase 2 expansion.
 At the 2013 South-East Asia Property Awards, the development won Best Commercial Development (Malaysia) and Best Commercial Architectural Design (Malaysia).

 In 2018, it had 130 "designers and brand name stores".

 By 2019, it had 150 outlet stores, and stated it was attracting 4.5 million visitors annually.
 Phase three of the property opened in March 2019, with the official opening attended by Johor Sultan Ibrahim Ibni Almarhum Sultan Iskandar.
 Genting Group CEO Tan Sri Lim Kok Thay and Simon COO of development Mark Silvestri were also present, and Johor Mentri Besar Datuk Osman Sapian.

 Stores

-As of 2019, there are 150 stores.
+As of 2021, there are 130 stores, including various international luxury fashion houses like Gucci, Versace, Burberry, Fendi, Salvatore Ferragamo, Armani, Longchamp, Ermenegildo Zegna, and others.

 Location

-Near Senai Airport, it is located three hours drive from Kuala Lumpur and one hour drive from downtown Singapore.
+Near Senai International Airport, it is located three hours drive from Kuala Lumpur and one hour drive from downtown Singapore.
 In Kulai, it is at the intersection of the North-South Expressway and the Second Link Expressway.
 The location is on 18.2 ha of land, with a built up 379,000 sq ft.